 Competitive Paintball Is Growing

 One of the strongest counterarguments to the “paintball is dying” narrative is the state of competitive play.
-The NXL (National Xball League) has expanded steadily over the past several years, adding new divisions and drawing larger rosters at its events.
-Regional leagues that feed into the NXL have grown as well, giving more teams a structured path from local competition to the national stage.
+The NXL (National Xball League) has expanded steadily, now running four major US events plus an annual World Cup, with 15+ divisions spanning professional, semi-pro, amateur, and youth play.
+US majors average more than 230 teams each, and World Cup draws 500+ teams globally, up from roughly 300 at the 2015 event: a 67% increase over a decade.
+Regional leagues that feed into the NXL have grown as well, giving more teams a structured path from local competition to major tournaments on the national stage.

 Tournament paintball viewership has also increased, thanks in large part to improved live-streaming production.
 NXL events are now broadcast with professional commentary, multiple camera angles, and real-time stats.
 The presentation has become polished enough to attract viewers who don’t play the sport themselves.
-For a deeper look at how competitive paintball developed, check out the history of paintball and our guide to professional paintball leagues.
+For a deeper look at how competitive paintball developed, check out the history of paintball, our guide to professional paintball leagues, and our ranking of the most famous paintball players who shaped the competitive era.

 Magfed, Scenario, and the Casual Renaissance